 Loss of insurance benefits

 Many super funds include insurance benefits like life, total and permanent disability, and income protection.
 If you switch funds, you might lose these benefits or face higher premiums.
 This is especially important if you have existing medical conditions.
-Review your current insurance cover before switching.
+Alternatively, you may want to consider insurance outside of your super that includes other coverage, such as trama insurance.
+It’s important to review your current insurance cover before switching.

 Defined benefit plan